alanlujan91/SequentialEGM/content/paper/4_multinterp.md

 ## Interpolation on Curvilinear Grids

 We begin with the case of curvilinear grids, which arise in problems like the labor-leisure example in [Section %s](#method).
-In this case, standard multi-linear interpolation is inapplicable because the resulting endogenous grid is non-rectilinear.
-Instead, we introduce Curvilinear Grid Interpolation (CGI), which exploits the preserved topological structure of curvilinear grids to achieve computational efficiency superior to triangulation-based or dense interpolation methods.
+Standard multilinear interpolation assumes rectilinear structure, failing immediately on the warped grids EGM produces.
+Surprisingly, the grid's geometric warping preserves something useful: topological regularity.
+Points that are neighbors in index space remain neighbors in physical space, even as Euclidean distances distort.
+We introduce Curvilinear Grid Interpolation (CGI), which exploits this preserved topological structure to achieve computational efficiency superior to triangulation-based or dense interpolation methods.

 ```{figure} ../../docs/figures/LaborSeparableWarpedGrid.*
 :name: fig:LaborSeparableWarpedGrid